lado007/bank-credict-card-project/README.md

 ## Data queries :question:
-In the scenerio of working as a risk analyst with a bank the senior management has also posted other questions that will help them better understand their customers. this queries can be found in the [sql workbench]
+In the scenerio of working as a risk analyst with a bank the senior management has also posted other questions that will help them better understand their customers. this queries can be found in the [sql workbench](https://github.com/lado007/bank-credict-card-project/blob/main/sql%20queries/sql%20queries%20for%20bank%20project.sql)

+## Data visualisation :bar_chart:
+For further visualisations please check out the Tableau workbook or the presentation done below.
+[Tableau]
+[Presentation]